Bakhitov/craftify-messangers/docs/AGNO_INTEGRATION.md

   mi.agent_id,
   m.message_body,
   m.created_at
-FROM ai.messages m
+FROM public.messages m
-JOIN ai.message_instances mi ON m.instance_id = mi.id
+JOIN public.message_instances mi ON m.instance_id = mi.id
 WHERE m.is_from_me = true
   AND mi.agent_id IS NOT NULL
 ORDER BY m.created_at DESC